NATO supplier · NCAGE 99YVH

 Software-Defined Operation

-Jamming behaviour is defined by operator-created profiles uploaded via Leo control software.
+Jamming behavior is defined by operator-created profiles uploaded via Leo control software.
 Each frequency range is independently configured — power, algorithm, and jamming mode.
 New threat: create a new profile, deploy in the field.
 No firmware updates, no hardware changes.

 Fiber-optic separation keeps operators at a safe distance from the jammer during active operations.
 Defender systems are designed for remote deployment, minimizing personnel exposure to RF emissions.

-Open Integration via REST & SAPIENT
+Integration via REST and SAPIENT

 Defender integrates into existing C-UAS architectures via REST API or NATO SAPIENT protocol.
 This positions the Defender as the defeat/engage layer within a complete detect-track-classify-engage kill chain, working alongside third-party radar, EO/IR, and RF detection systems.